syncfusion-content/blazor-docs/blazor/toolbar/item-configuration.md

 </SfToolbar>
 ```

-> If `Separator` is added as the first or the last item, it will not be visible.
+N> If `Separator` is added as the first or the last item, it will not be visible.

 ![Blazor Toolbar Item with Separator](./images/blazor-toolbar-item-separator.png)